- Explain the endosymbiotic theory for the origin of eukaryotes

 The information below was adapted from OpenStax Biology 23.1

 Some groups of eukaryotes are photosynthetic.
-Their cells contain, in addition to the “standard” eukaryotic organelles, photosynthetic organelles called chloroplasts.
-Like mitochondria, chloroplasts appear to have an endosymbiotic origin.
-Chloroplasts are derived from cyanobacteria that lived inside the cells of an ancestral, aerobic, heterotrophic eukaryote.
-Evidence suggests that engulfment of a cyanobacteria-like organism has happened twice in the history of eukaryotes: in one case, the common ancestor of the major lineage/supergroup Archaeplastida took on a cyanobacterial endosymbiont; in the other, the ancestor of the small amoeboid rhizarian taxon, Paulinella, took on a different cyanobacterial endosymbiont.
+In addition to the “standard” eukaryotic organelles, their cells also photosynthetic organelles called chloroplasts.
+Like mitochondria, chloroplasts appear to have an endosymbiotic origin and are derived from cyanobacteria that lived inside the cells of an ancestral, aerobic, heterotrophic eukaryote.
+Evidence suggests that engulfment of a cyanobacteria-like organism has happened twice so far in the history of eukaryotes: in one case, the common ancestor of the major lineage/supergroup Archaeplastida took on a cyanobacterial endosymbiont (this is the lineage that includes green plants); in the other, the ancestor of the small amoeboid rhizarian taxon, Paulinella, took on a different cyanobacterial endosymbiont (this group includes freshwater and marine amoebas).
 Almost all photosynthetic eukaryotes are descended from the first event, and only a couple of species are derived from the other.

 There are multiple, independent lines of evidence to support the hypothesis that eukaryotes evolved from an endosymbiotic event between an ancient archaean cell and an ancient aerobic bacterium: